top of page

 Sara d’Amato’s Review

-Sara d’Amato focuses on the wine’s generous and easy-drinking nature, noting its velvety texture and loosened tannins.
+Sara d’Amato focuses on the wine’s generous and easy-drinking nature.
+She notes its velvety texture and loosened tannins.
 She mentions the moderate complexity and gentle oak spice, as the wine is aged 50% in French oak barrels for 18 months, with the rest in concrete tanks.
 The wine is described as cleanly made with a low intervention style and spontaneous fermentation.
 D’Amato detects hints of dried leaf and poised black fruit, adding to the wine’s appeal for those who appreciate subtlety and balance.

 Tasting Notes and Flavor Profile